Artichoke Leaf Extract benefit, cholesterol and liver protection, gastric protection

 Effects of different cooking methods on antioxidant profile, antioxidant capacity, and physical characteristics of artichoke.

 J Agric Food Chem.
 2008.
 Department of Food Science, University of Napoli Federico II, Parco Gussone, Napoli, Italy.

 J Food Sci.
 2013.
 In vivo genotoxicity evaluation of an artichoke (Cynara scolymus) aqueous extract.
 Laboratory of Toxicological Genetics, Lutheran Univ. of Brazil (ULBRA), Canoas, RS, Brazil.
 Artichoke is widely consumed as tea or food and shows important therapeutic properties.
 However, few studies have assessed the possible toxic effects of artichoke extracts.
 This study evaluates genotoxic and mutagenic activities of artichoke leaf aqueous extract in mice using the comet assay and the micronucleus test.
-The present study revealed leaf aqueous extract from artichoke shows lack of mutagenicity in vivo, and low genotoxicity and antioxidant activity; indicating that artichoke tea should be consumed with moderation.
+The present study revealed leaf aqueous extract from artichoke shows lack of mutagenicity, and low genotoxicity and antioxidant activity; indicating that artichoke tea should be consumed with moderation.

 I ordered the Artichoke Leaf Extract for IBS…it’s not bad….have to try it for a while to see how it works.
 I am ordering the Probiotics (my GI doctor said Lactobacillus bifidum is the only one that works for IBS).

 Pharm Biol.
 2013.
 Protective effect of artichoke (Cynara scolymus) leaf extract against lead toxicity in rat.